-Sector: Railway signalling and telecommunications, and allied disciplines About: IRSE is an international organisation, active throughout the world, and is the professional Institution for all those engaged or interested in railway signalling and telecommunications, and allied disciplines.
+Sector: Railway signalling and telecommunications, and allied disciplines About: IRSE is an international organisation, active throughout the world, and is the professional institution for all those engaged or interested in railway signalling and telecommunications, and allied disciplines.
 Mission: To promote interest, understanding and learning in the technology and practice for railway operation and the control of trains for all types of railway.
 Members: Membership is open to any person involved in the management, planning, design, installation, maintenance, manufacture or operation of railway signalling, telecommunications or associated equipment.
-Approximate number of members: 5,400 O Licensed to award: Eng Tech I Eng C Eng Registered members: 39 44 75 Grades of Membership: Affiliate; Accredited Technician; Associate Member (AMIRSE); Member (MIRSE); Fellow (FIRSE); Companion (CompIRSE).
+Approximate number of members: 5,300 C Licensed to award: Eng Tech lEng C Eng Registered members: 59 48 91 Grades of Membership: Affiliate; Accredited Technician; Associate Member (AMIRSE); Member (MIRSE); Fellow (FIRSE); Companion (CompIRSE).
 Specialist interest groups: Young Members and Minor Railways.
-Member Benefits Structure: Five sections in the UK; 14 international sections.
-Contact details:
+Member benefits Structure: Five sections in the UK; 14 international sections. ដ Contact details:

-Chief Executive and Secretary: Francis How MA CEng FIRSE MIET 4th Floor, 1 Birdcage Walk, Westminster, London SW1H 9JJ +44 (0)20 7808 1180 hq@irse.org www.irse.org Companies House No: 125685 Registered Charity number: 1046999 TheInstitution of Structural Engineers Institution of Structural Engineers (IStructE) Established in 1908.
+Chief Executive and Secretary: Francis How MA CEng FIRSE $\ensuremath{\mathsf{MIET}}$ 4th Floor, 1 Birdcage Walk, Westminster, London SW1H 9JJ +44 (0)20 7808 1180 hq@irse.org www.irse.org Companies House No: 125685 Registered Charity number: 1046999

+Institution of Structural Engineers (IStructE) Established in 1908.
 Incorporated by Royal Charter in 1934.
-Sector: Structural engineering ★ About: To accredit and support highly qualified structural engineers for the safe, sustainable and efficient design, construction, adaptation, maintenance and refurbishment of buildings, bridges and other structures worldwide.
-Mission: To lead, support and nurture the development of structural engineering worldwide.
+Sector: Structural engineering About: The Institution of Structural Engineers is the world's largest membership organisation dedicated to the art and science of structural engineering.
+It is a global institution for a global profession.
+Mission: To accredit and support highly qualified structural engineers for the safe, sustainable and efficient design, construction, adaptation, maintenance and refurbishment of buildings, bridges and other structures worldwide.
+Vision: To lead, support and nurture the development of structural engineering worldwide.
 It seeks to achieve this by promoting world-class standards of technical skill, safety, efficiency, innovation and excellence in structural engineering.
-Vision: To lead, support and nurture the development of structural engineering worldwide.
-It seeks to achieve this by promoting world-class standards of safety, efficiency and excellence in structural engineering.
-Members: Structural engineers work closely with architects and construction professionals and are key part of the project team.
+Members: Structural engineers work closely with architects and construction professionals and are a key part of the project team.
 They work to build a huge range of structures, from small-scale home extensions to bridges and sports stadia.
 Institution membership confirms competence as an engineer working to the highest standards in the world.
 Only the best thinkers, designers and innovators successfully meet our rigorous entrance requirements.
-Approximate number of members: 28,000 O Licensed to award: Eng Tech I Eng C Eng Registered members: 125 959 9,175 Grades of Membership: Affiliate; Student; Graduate; Technician (TIStructE); Associate-Member (AMIStructE); Chartered Member (MIStructE); Fellow (FIStructE).
-Specialist interest groups: The Earthquake Engineering Field Investigation Team (EEFIT), Structural Safety, Conservation Accreditation Register for Engineers (CARE), RedR, fibUK, Structural Engineers Register Ltd. Member Benefits ✓ Structure: 18 regional groups in the UK and Ireland; eleven international regional groups.
+Approximate number of members: 29,500 Licensed to award: CEng Registered members: 128 935 9,123 Grades of Membership: Affiliate; Student Member; Graduate; Technician Member (TIStructE); Associate-member (AMIStructE); Associate (AIStructE); Chartered Member (MIStructE); Fellow (FIStructE).
+Specialist interest groups: The Earthquake Engineering Field Investigation Team (EEFIT); Structural Safety; Conservation Accreditation Register for Engineers (CARE); RedR; fibUK; and Structural Engineers Register Ltd. Member benefits Structure: 18 regional groups in the UK and Ireland; 11 international regional groups.
 Contact details: